-Place the machine on the level ground.
-Remove the two fasteners (1) and then remove front cover (2).
+1. Remove the two fasteners (1) and then remove front cover (2).

-- (1) Fasteners - (2) Front cover
+(1) Fasteners(2) Front cover

-- Check the coolant level in the coolant reservoir when the engine is cold as the coolant level will vary with engine temperature.
+- 2. Check the coolant level in the coolant reservoir when the engine is cold as the coolant level will vary with engine temperature.
 The coolant level should be between the maximum and minimum marks. - 3.
 If the level is low, remove the coolant reservoir cap, and then add coolant or distilled water to raise it to the specified level. - 4.
-If your ATV overheats, see page 131 for details.
+If your ATV overheats, see page 143 for details.